 norns.community is a collection of open source software for the monome norns sound computer.

-After your pull request is merged to the community catalog it will automatically appear on norns.community.
-The website refreshes nightly at 00:00 UTC, on every merge to its main branch, or on demand by admins.
-This GitHub action has all the details.
+first, take a fork of the community catalog, update community.json with your script's details, and make a pull request. after your pull request is accepted and merged it will automatically appear on norns.community. the website refreshes nightly at 00:00 UTC, on every merge to its main branch, or on demand by admins. this GitHub action has all the details.

 1. ./doc/index.md